 - Using Navigation Controls to Undo/Redo Value Selection in Filter Controls

-To insert to an Expand/Collapse Group web control for a banded object group:
+To insert to a Expand/Collapse Group web control in a banded object:

 - Make sure to clear the Page Layout command on the View menu tab.

-- Select in the group header panel, and Designer inserts the web control there.
+- Select on the group header panel, and Designer inserts the web control there.

-After publishing the report to Server and running it in Page Report Studio, users are able to use the web control which appears like a plus or minus sign to expand or collapse a group (that is, to show or hide details of that group).
-Furthermore, you can use two properties of a group panel to set the expanding/collapsing state of all groups in the corresponding group level: use Expand Detail Data to control whether to expand details of the group, and Shrink Footer to control whether to hide the group footer panel when collapsing the details.
+After publishing the report to Server and running it in Page Report Studio, the report users are able to use the web control which appears like a plus or minus sign to expand or collapse a group (that is, to show or hide the details of that group).
+Furthermore, you can use two properties of a group panel to set the expanding/collapsing state of all groups in the corresponding group level.
+That is, the Expand Detail Data property controls whether or not to expand the groups, and the Shrink Footer property controls whether or not to hide the group footer panel when collapsing the group.

 Parameter controls do not support cascading parameters.
 If you want to do this, use parameter form controls instead.